Theatre Arts (THA) - Courses

 Jazz Dance II

 This course offers continued training in jazz dance technique.
 Through exercises, choreography, and discussions, students advance and strengthen their prior knowledge of jazz dance.
 Students learn intermediate techniques and proper alignment.
 Stylistic qualities are emphasized to encourage artistic development.
 Focus is placed on performance qualities, technical proficiency, rhythm, and tempos.
 Lect.
 1, Studio 2.
 Prerequisite: THA 225.
-Offered Spring - Even Numbered Years.
+Offered Spring - Odd Numbered Years.

 THA 326 Cr.2